knative/docs/docs/serving/encryption/configure-certmanager-integration.md

 !!! important
     Please note, that not all issuer types work for each Knative feature.

 `cluster-local-domain-tls` needs to be able to sign certificates for cluster-local domains like `myapp.<namespace>`, `myapp.<namespace>.svc` and `myapp.<namespace>.svc.cluster.local`.
-As the CA usually is not within the cluster, verification via ACME protocol (DNS01/HTTP01) is not possible.
-You can use an issuer that allows creating the these certificates (e.g. CA issuer).
+The CA is usually outside the cluster, so verification via ACME protocol (DNS01/HTTP01) is impossible.
+You can use an issuer that allows the creation of these certificates (e.g., a CA issuer).

 `system-internal-tls` needs to be able to sign specific SANs that Knative validates for.
 The defined set of SANs is: